Vitamin C Deficiency: Symptoms, Causes, Treatment & Prevention (2026 Guide)

 Daily Recommended Intake (RDA)

-The daily recommended intake of vitamin C refers to the amount your body needs each day to stay healthy and prevent deficiency.
-This requirement varies based on age, gender, and lifestyle factors.
-Getting the right amount daily supports immunity, skin health, and proper body function.
+The daily recommended intake (RDA) of vitamin C is the amount your body needs each day to stay healthy and prevent deficiency.
+Since the body cannot produce or store vitamin C, regular intake is essential.

 📊 Recommended Daily Intake (RDA)